Why Leadership Could not be Explained in 96,000+ Books

 Unless you are able to involve people in the problem you are trying to solve, you are not a leader; maybe a hero at best.

 Hence, all the superheroes like Superman, Spiderman, or Batman are heroes and not leaders, even though they may have aspirational qualities.
 This is largely because superheroes operate alone, in their insulated world of gizmos… They are seldom seen to make people a part of the solution – they simply hand over the solution.

-The super power of any leader, on the other hand, is his ability to get people excited in the problem he is trying to solve…which brings me to the next point:
+The superpower of any leader, on the other hand, is his ability to get people excited about the problem he is trying to solve…which brings me to the next point: